AAK121/Hushh_Hackathon_Team_Mailer/docs/faq.md

 # 🙋 Hushh PDA Hackathon – FAQ

-This FAQ covers common questions asked by hackathon participants, agent builders, and reviewers.
+This FAQ covers common questions asked by hackathon participants, agent bui## 🧾 What should be in our submission?ers.

 ---